lkesteloot/unsong/unsong-1.md

 He was killed by a car bomb on his way to a talk in Salt Lake City.
 They never found the man responsible, if indeed it was a man.
 They saw Singer’s body, they showed it on all the television networks, but some say he never died, or that he rose again on the third day, or that he speaks to them in dreams, or all manner of strange things.
 When the Comet King besieged Hell, some say he brought Singer’s bones as a relic, others that Singer was in his retinue, disguised.
 But the conventional wisdom was that he truly died—which suited conventional people and their conventional morality just fine.

-(“But the soul is still oracular; amid the market’s din,<br/>
-List the ominous stern whisper from the Delphic cave within,—<br/>
-‘They enslave their children’s children who make compromise with sin.'”)
+   /(“But the soul is still oracular; amid the market’s din, /List the ominous stern whisper from the Delphic cave within,— /‘They enslave their children’s children who make compromise with sin.'”)

 (“We’re not making compromise with sin.
 We just want to be less than maximally saintly sometimes.”)